EricPapagiannis/CSCC01-team10-Project-opcat/README.md

 # team10-Project

-An utility for updating the open exoplanet catelogue with external sources
+A utility for updating the open exoplanet catalogue from external exoplanet databases

 Copyright (c) 2016 [Chain Coders], All Right Reserved